hyperledger/iroha-javascript/.changeset/clever-cups-swim.md

 - Support new schema format
 - Remove null aliases.
 Mostly, it simplifies `QueryBox` enum, e.g. instead of `QueryBox('FindAllAccounts', null)` it is now enough to write `QueryBox('FindAllAccounts')`
 - Filter several single-field structures in order to avoid extra nesting.
-Includes:
+This includes:
     - `EvaluatesTo<..>`
     - `SignaturesOf<..>`
 - Simplify `HashOf<..>` to `Hash`